 This concentration of IPA (99%) is also commonly used as a disinfectant and as a solvent or cleaning agent for industries that produce products that are sensitive to water.
 Hence, it makes sense to use a hydrophobic solvent that has a very high flash point which makes this IPA evaportate quickly and rapidly.

 This is useful in computer and electronics manufacturing industries that prefer immediate evaporation of cleaning agents for their work.
 During the design work for chips and circuit boards and integrated circuits, there needs to be a quick clean up if something is spilled and the work area needs to be devoid of any contaminants or obstructions as soon as possible; 99% IPA ensures that happens.

-Both these materials are non-corrosive to metals and are plastic safe as well.
+Both of these materials are non-corrosive to metals and are plastic safe as well.
 They are ozone safe and have a low impact on the climate.
-They are both flammable, the 99% variant much more so because of its high flash point so they need to be stored in places without any danger of fire.
+They are both flammable, the 99% variant much more so because of its high flash point, so they need to be stored in places without any danger of fire.
 These chemicals are meant to be used for research, industrial work, cleaning or disinfecting, hence they shouldn’t be toyed with or kept near young children or infants.

 Where can I buy it?

 No matter what the percentage or grade, Isopropyl Alcohol 99% and Isopropyl Alcohol 70% are valuable products to have in any buisness or laboratory.
 It's multipurpose uses make it a essiential product.